 - 8 oz cremini mushrooms clean & dry, halved

-- 1 tbsp low sodium tamari or soy sauce if not avoiding gluten
+- 1 tablespoon low sodium tamari or soy sauce if not avoiding gluten

-- 1 tbsp lemon juice approx half a medium lemon
+- 1 tablespoon lemon juice approx half a medium lemon

 - Halve your clean and dry mushrooms (or quarter if they're large) and place them in a mixing bowl.
 Add all remaining ingredients to the bowl and mix well.